-Derby Dust working with Derby Worx is going to make a FREE guide to help all packs keep the derby tradition alive.
-And I would like to make this time for give a thanks to Derby Magic for sending us a 4 lane strip of track to help us setup our system so that we can give you real world setup.
-I am not a streaming expert, but I have very quickly and easily was able familiarize myself with the overall process.
+Derby Dust, working with Derby Worx, is going to make a FREE guide to help all packs keep the derby tradition alive.
+And I would like to make this time to give a thanks to Derby Magic for sending us a 4 lane strip of track to help us set up our system so that we can give you real world setup.
+I am not a streaming expert, but I have very quickly and easily been able to familiarize myself with the overall process.
 And it is quite simple once you understand the role of each part of utilized software.
-I am going to do my best to give you a walk through of how it all works together.
-It maybe it is time to reach out to your TROOP and see if you can find someone who has some experience in this subject matter for a local contact.
+I am going to do my best to give you a walkthrough of how it all works together.
+It maybe it is time to reach out to your Troop and see if you can find someone who has some experience in this subject matter for a local contact.

-Taking a traditional race and making it into a live stream will require a few extra administrative hours of more work than a traditional derby.
+Taking a traditional race and turning it into a live stream will require a few extra administrative hours of more work than a traditional derby.
 I suggest that you start the admin side of the race a bit earlier.
-Almost two weeks before if you have never used the free race management software.
+Almost two weeks before, if you have never used the free race management software.
 Have the scouts turn in their cars early so that you can take pictures, and get them into the racing database.
-Have family members provide head shots for each rather than trying to take the pictures yourself.
+Have family members provide headshots for each participant, rather than trying to take the pictures yourself.
 Get the racing database ahead of time ready for the event.
 Use the time in between to set up voting polls for the voting awards.
-Use that time remaining time to setup the actual track and get all the right camera angles and back drops.
+Use that remaining time to set up the actual track and get all the right camera angles and back drops.

-There are 3 parts to stream a pinewood derby event.
+There are 3 parts to streaming a pinewood derby event

-- Stream Service – Easiest part of the whole process.
-What service are you going to use to broadcast your event.
+- Streaming Service – Easiest part of the whole process.
+What service are you going to use to broadcast your event?

 I ran across this derby video on YouTube and it is a gem.
 This is an actual 50 car race done by a Pack.
 It is setup quite well and I would use it for a benchmark on how to set your race up.